Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Preliminaries

 In order to obtain diverse data, we use the Spirent C50 network tester to realize different UE behaviors and generate various signaling procedures (e.g., registration, de-registration, authentication, handover, PDU session establishment, PDU session modification, PDU session release).
-Moreover, Poisson distribution is applied to determine the number and time interval of sessions for each user, further increasing the diversity of signaling data.
-Signaling data can be captured as a pcap format file by listening consistently on N1, N2, and N4 interfaces.
+Moreover, Poisson distribution is applied to determine the number and time interval of sessions for each user, thereby enhancing the diversity of signaling data.
+Signaling data can be captured in PCAP format by consistently monitoring the N1, N2, and N4 interfaces.
+Importantly, since the monitoring is solely conducted at the interfaces without any alterations to the control plane or user plane function, both the signaling capturing and subsequent data-driven modeling will not interfere with the normal operation of both planes.

-With the purpose of transforming binary signaling messages, which vary in length, into fixed-length vectors that can be fed into a neural network, we propose a restorable transformation solution.
-Firstly, we use Wireshark software to decode the signaling data.
-Fig.\ref{stack} shows Protocol Stacks on three interfaces.
-Since each protocol layer has strict rules for encapsulation and decapsulation, which is not the focus of this paper, we only keep payload data.

-The payload of each signaling message consists of multiple information elements (IEs) in a tree data structure, as shown in Fig.\ref{transform}(left), which is still unusable for training.
-Therefore, we transformed the tree data into a table with columns for each type of IE, thus fixing the dimensionality of the data.